 About me

 Welcome, I'm Evan Carlin.
-I'm many things but as it pertains to this site I'm a programmer and an aspiring hacker (but not a painter ;))
+I'm many things, but as it pertains to this site I'm a programmer.
+A hacker but not a painter ;).

 There are many reasons why I enjoy programming.
 A few that stand out: